Woman using laptop in kitchen and smiling

 Paul Holland:

-Michelle Cracknell- A passionate, empathetic, and incredibly smart individual, I know and admire Michelle through her work with The Pensions Advisory Service and as an advisor to some of the most successful businesses.
-She understands her sector like no one else and always goes the extra mile to champion consumers.
+Michelle Cracknell - Michelle is passionate, empathetic, and exceptionally knowledgeable.
+I admire her work with The Pensions Advisory Service and as an adviser to leading businesses.
+She excels in her field and always goes the extra mile to advocate for consumers.

-Amanda Blanc- As current Group CEO of Aviva and 2021’s Women in Finance Champion, Amanda has some incredible achievements under her belt.
-She has consistently and loudly advocated for gender inclusion within an underrepresented industry, making her a strong role model for younger generations to look up to.
+Amanda Blanc - Amanda, the Group CEO of Aviva and 2021's Women in Finance Champion, has a remarkable track record.
+She has been a vocal advocate for gender inclusion in a traditionally underrepresented industry, making her a strong role model for future generations.

-Jackie Boylan- Jackie is the Head of UK Adviser Solutions at Fidelity, standing apart as an approachable and inspirational leader in the investment platform arena.
+Jackie Boylan - As the Head of UK Adviser Solutions at Fidelity, Jackie stands out as an approachable and inspirational leader in the investment platform sector.

-Samantha Seaton- As the CEO of MoneyHub, Samantha is an innovative leader and spokeswoman in her sector, presenting a great example of someone trailblazing in her field.
+Samantha Seaton - Samantha, the CEO of MoneyHub, is an innovative leader and a strong advocate in her field.
+She sets a great example by trailblazing in her industry.

-I would also like to give an honourable mention to Gillian Hepburn, Anne Roughead, Joanne Smith and Kathleen Gallagher
+I also want to mention Gillian Hepburn, Anne Roughead, Joanne Smith, and Kathleen Gallagher.

 Emily Plummer:

-Cynthia V Davis- I was fortunate enough to meet Cynthia a few years ago regarding an event focused on Diversity and Inclusion.
-She is a visionary tech leader, mentor and inspiring speaker, openly sharing her expertise in her role as CEO and Founder of BAME Recruitment.
-She is also involved with Pop Up Projects- an organisation that is transforming the lives of children and young people in predominantly deprived places through nurturing under-represented talent across authors and illustrators.
+Cynthia V Davis - Meeting Cynthia a few years ago at a Diversity and Inclusion event was inspiring.
+She is a visionary tech leader and mentor, sharing her expertise as CEO and Founder of BAME Recruitment.
+Cynthia is also involved with Pop Up Projects, transforming lives in deprived areas by nurturing underrepresented talent among authors and illustrators.

 Emily, What Pieces Of Advice Would You Pass On To Younger Women To Help Them With Their Careers?

-• It’s ok to not know all the answers - the internet is a big place, other people will.
+• It's okay not to have all the answers - the internet and other people are valuable resources.

-• Empathy is a superpower - use it to understand your customer.
+• Empathy is a superpower - use it to connect with and understand your customers.

-• Push yourself outside of your comfort zone - all the best things happen there.
+• Step outside your comfort zone - the best opportunities often lie there.

-• Openly talk about your struggles - most of the time, this is where you find commonality with your peers.
+• Openly share your struggles - this often creates bonds with your peers.

-• Embrace your quirks - we need more individuals, not carbon copies.
+• Embrace your uniqueness - we need individuals, not clones.

 Originally posted on 08 03 22